NGDC-GSA/InsdcXmlParse/README.md

 Description
 =========================
-* InsdcXmlParser is designed to detect differences between two XML files and output both the XML segments that different details. </br>
+* InsdcXmlParser is an efficient tool to detect differences between two XML files and output both the XML segments that different details. </br>
 * The software provides three core functions: </br>
 1. build (for constructing the database. </br>
 2. sample (for analyzing differences between sample XML file and the database) </br>